Webinar Popup Cancel button

 2. Google

-Another notable tech company with a memorable logo is Google.
+Another notable tech company with a famous logo is Google.
 With a market share of over 90%, Google has established a strong monopoly over the search engine market.
 Since its logo is the first thing that appears when someone performs a web search, it is only reasonable to assume that people will remember it.

 When designing its initial logo in 1998, Google used a common font to display the name of the business.
 Back in 2009, Google made some minor changes to the colors.
 In 2014, they changed the spacing of the letters.